aireilly/adoc-to-gdoc-review/README.md

 export PATH=$PATH:~/bin
 ```

-* Connect your Red Hat Google account to your online account in the Settings app in Fedora or RHEL.
+* Connect your Red Hat Google account to your online account in the Settings app in Fedora or RHEL and select `Files`.
 This mounts your Google Drive folder locally.

 ![image](https://github.com/aireilly/adoc-to-gdoc-review/assets/74046732/2722198c-edb0-43be-a0f1-8c5646fd8e98)